byuccl/ddr_rowhammer/experiments.md

 **Part 2**

 We started doing these again, this time *recording* all the errors (waiting 5 min between the writing and the checking).
-The purpose of recording the actual errors is so that we can characterize and coralate the specific bits with row hammer testing.
+The purpose of recording the actual errors is so that we can characterize and correlate the specific bits with row hammer testing.

 **TODO**: Please summarize the size of the data files for these experiments.
 * For the non-irradiated antmicro board, there are 3 files of data: log file (9.5 GB), Writing Ones Errors (474.2 MB) and Writing Zeros Errors (3.0 GB)

 **TODO** Add board numbers and explain why some boards are not being tested.

-* We have data for refresh rates from 7.8us doubled till 512 ms for the irradiated nexys4ddr, as well as one time letting it sit for two hours with refresh disabled; these are on Tyler's computer.
+* We have data for refresh rates from 7.8us doubled till 512 ms for the irradiated nexys4ddr (#57), as well as one time letting it sit for two hours with refresh disabled; these are on Tyler's computer.
-* We have data for refresh rates from 7.8us doubled till 256ms for the irradiated nexys video board, as well as one time letting it sit for 24 hours with refresh disabled; these are on Tyler's computer.
+* We have data for refresh rates from 7.8us doubled till 256ms for the irradiated nexys video board (BYU-ARTIX-020), as well as one time letting it sit for 24 hours with refresh disabled; these are on Tyler's computer.
-* We have data for refresh rates from 7.8us doubled till 16ms (I believe, definitely found data up to 8ms) for the non-irradiated antmicro datacenter board as it appears; these logs are on the NUC.
+* We have data for refresh rates from 7.8us doubled till 16ms (I believe, definitely found data up to 8ms) for the non-irradiated antmicro datacenter board (linux-SOC #8 Mem 2) as it appears; these logs are on the NUC.
-* We have data for refresh rates from 7.8us doubled till 4.00 ms for the irradiated antmicro datacenter board currently; we stopped this test to run the rowhammer tester on it; the logs with the refresh tests for this board are on Tyler's computer.
+* We have data for refresh rates from 7.8us doubled till 4.00 ms for the irradiated antmicro datacenter board currently (ddr #10 Mem-1); we stopped this test to run the rowhammer tester on it; the logs with the refresh tests for this board are on Tyler's computer.

 The output for the antmicro datacenter board testing 1's and testing 0's looks like this: